 - Opportunity Fund deadline: 5:00 p.m. on the 1st of each month

-- Jonathan Lax Scholarship Fund for Gay Men deadline: passed
+- Jonathan Lax Scholarship Fund for Gay Men deadline: November 1

-- Immigration Justice Fund — grants will be made in 2019
+- Immigration Justice Fund — grants were made in 2019

 - Black-led, Black-centered Organizing Fund — grants were made in 2018